safak-tamses/File-Manager/README.md

 spring.datasource.password=db_password
 ```

+## To start the application:
-3. After configuring the database, build and install the required dependencies for the Spring project using Maven:
+1. After configuring the database, build and install the required dependencies for the Spring project using Maven:

 ```bash
 mvn clean install
 ```

-4. Start the Spring Boot application by running the following command:
+2. Start the Spring Boot application by running the following command:

 ```bash
 java -jar backend/target/application.jar